-This course deals with fundamental principles in appraisal of individuals.
-Students study purposes of appraisal, historical and current issues that affect purposes/principles of appraisal, typical means of assessment and their interpretation, use of standardized and nonstandardized appraisal techniques, sociometric and environmental assessment, responsible use of appraisal information, legal and ethical issues and professional issues and standards as well as current trends in assessment and appraisal.
+This course deals with fundamental principles in appraisal of individuals and systems.
+Students examine purposes of appraisal, historical and current issues that affect purposes and principles of appraisal, typical means of assessment and their interpretation, use of standardized and nonstandardized appraisal techniques, sociometric and environmental assessment, responsible use of appraisal information, professional issues and standards, and current trends in the appraisal process.

-CSP 885 - Practicum in Counseling and Guidance ......3 hours
+CSP 885 - Practicum in Counseling and Guidance......3 hours Prereq: CSP 855, CSP 865, admission to candidacy, advisor approval

-Prereq: CSP 855, CSP 865\, admission to candidacy, advisor approval OR by special permission of the Counselor Education Committee
+Prereq: CSP 855, CSP 865, admission to candidacy, advisor approval OR by special permission of the Counselor Education Committee

-Practicum requires extensive time for direct counseling experience, selfevaluation, critical interaction with other students, and critiquing of taped interviews with the practicum supervisor.
+Practicum requires extensive time for direct counseling experience, self-evaluation, critical interaction with other students, and critiquing of taped interviews with the practicum supervisor.
 The practicum setting is designated by the program: Community, Elementary, Secondary School, Student Affairs.
 Other settings are available by prior arrangement.